HarkjinDev/Security/Reverse/LOB/Level5/readme.md

 In the code, the egghunter likes as level4.

-Also, there is a buffer hunter that buffer will be reset in the bottem line.

-But, there is no limit in the input values.
+Also, there is a buffer hunter that buffer will be reset in the bottem line, but there is no limit in the input values.

 So, I will input the shell code in the return address.